MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 The [Desktop Bridge](desktop-to-uwp-root.md) allows different configurations to integrate Win32 binaries within the Windows app package (appx).
 We can think of the progression across the Desktop Bridge as a journey with four key steps.

-- **Step 1 - Convert**: Package existing Win32 binaries with zero or minimal code changes.
+- **Step 1 - Package**: Package existing Win32 binaries with zero or minimal code changes.
 - **Step 2 - Enhance**: Include some basic UWP features (such as a live tile) in the existing app by referencing Windows.winmd from the existing Win32 code.
 - **Step 3 - Extend**: Include advanced UWP capabilities (like background tasks) with the existing app.
 If your UWP and Win32 components are built using managed languages (like C# or VB.Net) the resulting package will have mixed binaries that need to be processed carefully to guarantee the correct .NET Native processing.
 - **Step 4 - Migrate**: You have migrated your UI to modern XAML and C#/VB.NET, but still have legacy Win32 code.
 The entry point is now a UWP .NET executable, but you still have binaries in the package that use some Win32 APIs.